-There is no doubt that software defined storage (SDS) has gained serious traction in recent years.
-Since its introduction less than a decade ago it has steadily overcome technical hurdles and grown in market share.
+Software-defined storage (SDS) has gained serious traction in recent years.
+Since its introduction about a decade ago, it has steadily overcome technical hurdles and grown in market share.
 Its attractiveness, after all, stems from the promise it holds.

-“One of the big benefits of software defined storage is the flexibility it offers, including the ability to configure and deploy storage systems your way such as the type of hardware, or on virtual, container or cloud platforms,” said Greg Schulz,” Greg Schulz, Senior Advisory Analyst Server StorageIO, and author of “Software Defined Data Infrastructure Essentials.”
+“One of the big benefits of software-defined storage is the flexibility it offers, including the ability to configure and deploy storage systems your way such as the type of hardware, or on virtual, container or cloud platforms,” said Greg Schulz, Senior Advisory Analyst at Server StorageIO, and author of “Software Defined Data Infrastructure Essentials.”

 “Software-defined storage is all about flexibility, openness, and cost: users have the flexibility to select industry standard x86 server and disk hardware and programmatically define a menu of storage services for tenants to consume,” said Irshad Raihan, Senior Manager, Red Hat Storage Marketing.
 “These services should be self-service, provide a variety of interfaces (block, file and object), and cater to a range of performance, durability, and availability requirements.”